 - Ocular hypertelorism – eyes that are spaced wide apart

 - Pulmonary valve stenosis – narrowing of the pulmonary heart valve, resulting in less blood flow to the lungs and causing shortness of breath

 - Abnormalities of the genitals – such as undescended testicles

 - Retardation of growth (delayed growth) – including bone growth problems of the chest and spine

 - Deafness – hearing loss may vary between mild and severe

-The health care provider will perform a physical exam and listen to your heart with a stethoscope.
-There may be signs of a heart valve problems or obstructive cardiomyopathy.
+The health care provider will perform a physical exam and listen to the heart with a stethoscope.

 Symptoms are treated as appropriate.
 A hearing aid may be needed.
 Hormone treatment may be necessary at the expected time of puberty to cause the normal changes to occur.

 Laser, cryosurgery (freezing), or bleaching creams may help lighten some of the brown spots on the skin.